Learn how to connect an external storage devices onto Linux based operating systems. From partitioning and formatting towards auto mounting.

 Create a target folder to be the mount point of the storage device (

-in this example)1
+container-registryin this example)1

-sudo mkdir /mnt/container-registry
+sudo mkdir /mnt/container-registry -

 Mount the storage device partition

-at the mount point/mnt/container-registry
+/dev/sda1at the mount point/mnt/container-registry1

-sudo mount /dev/sda1 /mnt/container-registry
+sudo mount /dev/sda1 /mnt/container-registry -

 Verify that the storage device is mounted successfully